 The main points

-- Not as many young women are giving birth, most likely because of improvements in the availability of contraception and in sexuality education.
+- Not as many young people are giving birth, most likely because of improvements in the availability of contraception and in sexuality education.

 - In 2013, the birth rate among young women was 14.6 births per 1,000 women.